How to Get a Debt Consolidation Loan for a Bad Credit Score?

 If you’re looking for an alternative to credit card consolidation with bad credit, we’ve got good news: a few debt consolidation loan options are available.

 Renegotiate the repayment terms of your debt.
-If you’re already paying off debt, consider renegotiating the terms of your repayment plan with creditors.
-It can help lower interest rates (and origination fees) and eliminate fees, which could get you out of debt faster than anticipated.
+If you want to start paying off debt on time, try to renegotiate the terms of your repayment plan with lenders.
+You’ll lower interest rates (and origination fees) and eliminate additional fees.
+They could get you out of debt faster than expected.

 Ask for a due-date adjustment.
 For example, if you’ve already refinanced or consolidated with another company, try asking them to change your due date so that you can cover your debt on time.